python-websockets/websockets/docs/howto/sansio.rst

 wrong point, you can end up waiting until the TCP timeout, which is very long.

-To prevent dangling TCP connections when you expect the end of the data stream but you never reach it, call :meth:`~connection.Connection.close_expected` and, if it returns :obj:`True`, schedule closing the TCP connection after a short timeout::
+To prevent dangling TCP connections when you expect the end of the data stream but you never reach it, call :meth:`~protocol.Protocol.close_expected` and, if it returns :obj:`True`, schedule closing the TCP connection after a short timeout::